deas/argocd-conductr/README.md

 Following the App of Apps pattern, our `local` root `Application` is at (`envs/local`).
 The root app kicks off various `ApplicationSets` covering similarly shaped (e.g. `helm`/`kustomize`) apps hosted in [`apps`](./apps).
 Within that folder, we do not want Argo CD resources.
 This helps with separation and quick testing cycles.

+OLM footprint has a bigger footprint than helm.
+It is higher level and way more user friendly.
+With some components (e.g. Argo CD, Loki, LVM)  `helm` is the second class citizen.
+With others (e.g. Rook), it's the opposite.
+We prefer first class citizens.

 ### Features

 We cover deployments of: